phpbb/phpbb/tests/RUNNING_TESTS.md

 on which to run tests.

     $phpbb_functional_url = 'http://localhost/phpBB3/';

-On PHP 5.4 you do not need the $phpbb_functional_url parameter but you can configure the port the builtin webserver runs on using

-    $phpbb_functional_port = 8000;

 To then run the tests, you run PHPUnit, but use the phpunit.xml.functional config file instead of the default one.
 Specify this through the "-c" option: